 Taking close ups has helped me to notice things, and has also saved my bacon later when I’m trying to look up if it was poisonous…like a photo of a caterpillar.

 Step 5.
 Checkout books on a nature topic your kids like and read it to them.
 For instance, we’ve got fireflies in our yard right now so I got a couple kids books on them.
 We learned that they are beetles.
 And that different species have different patterns of flashes they send out hoping a female will flash back!

-Step 6.
-Evaluate what things might make your outdoor time better together.
+Step 7.
+Evaluate what gear might make your outdoor time better together.
 Slowly add them as you can afford it.
 We didn’t have it all at first, and still don’t.
 But I’ve found that books, magnifying glasses, binoculars, and close toed shoes have helped us a lot.

 When you can, browse this list of nature gifts for kids who love to be outdoors!
 You’ll get plenty of ideas of gifts that will inspire your kids to appreciate nature more.

 Lynn recommends owning the Handbook Of Nature too, which I don’t yet.

 - Caterpillar cups (takes 2 weeks to turn into a butterfly)

 - Binoculars (these are ours, each kid has a different color)

 Another neat thing we are just starting is watercolor practice.
 I’m NO artist…so this is way out of my comfort zone.

 I like Hannah’s course “Watercolor School” where there’s plenty of step by step practice if you want it painting different flowers and leaves and seasonal nature items.